MarcoSero/MSMatrixController/README.md

 ![image](MSMatrixControllerDemo/animated_matrix.gif)

+## Get it ready

+The best way to install it inside your project is with [CocoaPods](http://cocoapods.org/): simply add

+    pod 'MSMatrixController'

+inside your Podfile.
+If for some mysterious reason you are not using CocoaPods, copy the folder `MSMatrixController` inside your Xcode project.

+Then, import `MSMatrixController.h` inside your prefix or application delegate.

 ## How it works

-Copy the folder `MSMatrixController` inside your Xcode project.

-Import `MSMatrixController.h` inside your prefix or application delegate.

 Organize your view controllers inside a Matrix, specifying for each of them its row and column.
 Then add them inside an instance of MSMatrixController.